 Conversational AI empowers customers by providing real-time responses 24 hours a day, 365 days a year.
 By promptly resolving issues, Conversational AI helps smooth the path to purchase.
 In fact, research conducted by Cognigy found Conversational AI has the power to increase lead conversion rates by up to 700%.
 In addition to augmenting sales, Conversational AI allows you to maximise human resources and free staff up to focus on higher value tasks.

 Conversational AI can provide seamless customer support across multiple platforms, enabling you to offer a more personalised, contextual service to customers.
 The technology can also differentiate between recurring customers and new, and leverage context from past events and transactions.
 By improving the quality of interaction – a study by Uberall found that 80% of consumers who have engaged with a chatbot found it to be a positive experience – Conversational AI helps drive customer retention.

 Where human-centred customer service teams are at the mercy of demand fluctuations, Conversational AI easily manages any increase or decrease in volume without creating bottlenecks or posing a service disruption to customers.

-Conversational AI is continuing to evolve into a sophisticated technology that will soon be capable of detecting emotions and sentiment.
+Conversational AI is evolving faster than ever and the opportunities are broad.
 As such, the case for including it as part of your customer experience technology stack is only going to grow.

-Read our interview with the CEO of Cognigy to learn more, or talk to us about how Conversational AI can help boost customer satisfaction and drive revenue for your business.
+Talk to us about how AI can help boost customer satisfaction and drive revenue for your business.